-Sugar Free Holiday Linzer Cookies are really a wonderful holiday season staple.
+These Sugar Free Holiday Linzer Cookies are really a wonderful holiday season staple that look and taste so good!

-This no added sugar cookie tastes like a crunchy buttery almond cookie surrounding sweet fruity jam.
+Made with almond flour and jam, these no added sugar cookies taste like a crunchy buttery almond cookie surrounding sweet fruity jam.

-Did you try my Sugar Free Jam Filled Cookies
+Have you tried my recipe for Sugar Free Jam Filled Cookies (year round goodness!)?

 That jam filled cookie recipe is similar to this Linzer cookie recipe in that they are both sandwich like cookies that are made with a jam filling.
 Both cookie recipe are nice ideas for the holiday cookie baking season.